 - 500 ml (2 cups) whole milk

-- Preheat oven to 350 and lightly spray a 9-inch pie pan with non-stick spray.
-I’d choose a deeper pie pan if the option is available.
+- Preheat oven to 350 F (175 C) and lightly spray a baking pan with non-stick spray.

 - In a small mixing bowl, whisk together eggs, brown sugar, Kahlua, heavy cream, and whole milk.
 Pour this mixture over the bread and press the bread down to help it absorb the liquid.
 Leave this to soak for about 20 minutes.